 Find out if you’re at risk – and what you can do about it

-If you think you might be at risk, talk to your GP or healthcare provider to arrange a free test.
+If you think you may be at risk, speak to your GP to see if testing is currently available in your area.

 What are the symptoms?

 People often don't experience symptoms of Hep C for many years.
 If symptoms do develop after infection, they may include:1,2